hitminxuanwang/cap4d/README.md

 ```

 ## Acknowledgement
-This work was developed in collaboration with and with sponsorship from LG Electronics.
+This work was developed in collaboration with and with sponsorship from **LG Electronics**.
 We gratefully acknowledge their support and contributions throughout the course of this project.